alexrudy/Cauldron/docs/Cauldron/index.rst

 Cauldron - Abstraction layer for KTL
 ------------------------------------

-Cauldron is a library to remove the dependency on the "Keck Telescope Libary", KTL.
+Cauldron is a library to remove the dependency on the :ref:`ktl`, :ref:`KTL <ktl>`.

-KTL is a system used by UC Observatories for both Lick and Keck Observatories.
+:ref:`KTL <ktl>` is a system used by UC Observatories for both Lick and Keck Observatories.
 It is primarily a message passing system which behaves akin to a Keyword-Value store with distributed backends.

-KTL uses come in two flavors: "Clients", which read and write to a KTL service, and "Dispatchers", which maintain the truth value of keywords for a given service.
+:ref:`KTL <ktl>` uses come in two flavors: "Clients", which read and write to a :ref:`KTL <ktl>` service, and "Dispatchers", which maintain the truth value of keywords for a given service.

-This library provides a python drop-in replacement for both clients and dispatchers which use the KTL libraries and protocols.
-It is designed to seamlessly replace the need for KTL tools when running on a local, non-production machine.
+This library provides a python drop-in replacement for both clients and dispatchers which use the :ref:`KTL <ktl>` libraries and protocols.
+It is designed to seamlessly replace the need for :ref:`KTL <ktl>` tools when running on a local, non-production machine.

 .. toctree::